Ge-Ra/GeRa/Mondrian-painting/README.md

-This is a Mondrian-painting practice
+This is a Mondrian-painting practice.